zeinebchelly/Sp-RST/README.md

 Please, follow the following instructions to use Sp-RST.

 ### Installing
-To be able to use the Sp-RST code, you will need to installing the following:
+To be able to use the Sp-RST code, you will need to install the following:

 1. Install Scala 2.11.8
 2. Install Spark 2.1.1

+(please, see build.sbt for the configuration)

+### Sp-RST Parameters

 ### Running Sp-RST